Mabel

 3. Siena, as a data processor, undertakes to only process Customer Data to make it possible for the Customer to make use of the Services and its individual features, solely on the basis and under the conditions specified in this DPA and Applicable Data Protection Laws.

-4. Siena is obliged t
+4. Siena is obliged to:

 1. apply all technical and organizational measures adequate to the level of risk to secure Personal Data under the principles set forth in Article 32 of the GDPR;